lcordey/codePDM/README.md

 ## Training the networks
 Now your ready for training the network, you can run:
+- cd code_neural_networks/scripts
-- python code_neural_networks/scripts/decoderTraining.py
+- python decoderTraining.py
-- pyhton code_neural_networks/scripts/encoderTraining.py
+- pyhton encoderTraining.py

 ## Visualize results
 Finally, you can compute the results with the various "evaluations" scripts in code_neural_networks/scripts and then visualize them in the results folder.